quantling/create_vtl_corpus/README.rst

 =======================  ===========================================================
 'file_name'              name of the clip
-'mfa_word'                  the spoken word as it is in the aligned textgrid 'lexical_word'           the word as it is in the dictionary 'word_position'          the position of the word in the sentence 'sentence'               the sentence the word is part of 'wav_recording'          spliced out audio as mono audio signal
+'mfa_word'                  the spoken word as it is in the aligned textgrid 'lexical_word'           the word as it appears in the sentence 'word_position'          the position of the word in the sentence 'sentence'               the sentence the word is part of 'wav_recording'          spliced out audio as mono audio signal